karanxa1/karanxa1/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

+### Step 2: Commit and run
-3. Commit and push to trigger the action
+1. Commit the file
+2. Go to "Actions" tab in your repository
+3. Click on "Generate Snake" workflow
+4. Click "Run workflow" to manually trigger it

+### Step 3: Wait
+The snake will be generated and committed to the `output` branch.
+After a few minutes, refresh your profile to see it!

-4. The snake will update automatically every 12 hours!
+The workflow will automatically run every 12 hours to keep it updated with your latest contributions.

 </details>